 Other things being equal, competition improves resource allocation and service delivery.

-Integrity, honesty and open interaction are fundamental to building the trust necessary to accomplish positive social change.
+Integrity, honesty, kindness, and open interaction are fundamental to building the trust necessary to accomplish positive social change.

 Environmental sustainability and minimal detrimental environmental impact are important considerations for us in any activity we undertake.

 Those who have received from society have an obligation to give back to it.